anonx3247/loop/implementation_notes.md

 In fact I should first parse lists of elements with `ConstructionList`,

 then defining tuples, or structs and enums will be much easier.

+Now for the parser, instead of making a bunch of "construction" nodes,

+I create a "raw" tree with the `construction_ast` module, then I will "clean" it and simplify it into the final ast using `ast` module types.